omthurman/omthurman/README.md

 [planned image]

+A big part of the engineering problems I work on revolve around machine learning and artificial intelligence.
+Examples include

+[planned deep learning image]

 <!--
 **omthurman/omthurman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.